contentascode/docsmith/README.md

     url: 'https://www.example.org'

 #
-# Services
+# Service
 #
 #   These are various additional services that are linked to various features that are useful
 #   for
 #

-services:
+service:
   discuss: 'github'  # Discussion threads, comments, wiki style discuss page...
   review: 'github'          # Line based review like github code comments, could be gitlab...
   stats: 'piwik'

 ```

- - ```docsmith modules``` : display list of available modules.
+ - ```content components``` : display list of available modules.
- - ```docsmith source``` : display current source settings.
+ - ```content source``` : display current source settings.
- - ```docsmith source gitlab``` : changes repo to gitlab.
+ - ```content source gitlab``` : changes repo to gitlab.
- - ```docsmith build travis-ci``` : changes build system to travis ci.
+ - ```content build travis-ci``` : changes build system to travis ci.
- - ```docsmith validate links``` : Adds link validator module.
+ - ```content validate links``` : Adds link validator module.

 ## build

-In the simplest case the build component uses github-pages which depend on an external build system.
+In the simplest case the build stage uses the github-pages component which depend on an external build system.
 It can also depend on other external build systems like travis, or use a more custom build with a custom static website generator, or in more complex cases it can mean assembling various components to for instance generate various outputs or orchestrate deployment of microservices.
 In that sense the build system could also include configuration management with ansible or docker compose.

-Depending on the chosen build system, different targets will be available for the `publish` command to enable `docsmith publish android` or `docsmith publish pdf`.
+Depending on the chosen build system, different targets will be available for the `publish` command to enable `content publish android` or `content publish pdf`.

-# Components API
+# API

 Each component of the docsmith build pipeline passes to the next component a context (as this is managed via metalsmith) which is the current state of the file structure:
  - metadata